freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/take-home-projects/manage-a-book-trading-club.md

 **Objective:** Build a [Replit](https://replit.com/) app that is functionally similar to this: <https://manage-a-book-trading-club.freecodecamp.rocks/>.

-Fulfill the below [user stories](https://en.wikipedia.org/wiki/User_story).
+Fulfill the below user stories.
 Use whichever libraries or APIs you need.
 Give it your own personal style.

+**User Stories**

 **User Story:** I can view all books posted by every user.